CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 ### Code Documentation

-Next to the fantastic supporting documentation the inline documentation is exceedingly adaquate.
+Next to the fantastic supporting documentation the inline documentation is exceedingly adequate.
 But again, for this stage of the process, this is more than sufficient.
 The reviewer does urges the OP to include much more inline documentation in the source code.
 This would be very helpful for untrained newcomers whom actually want to read the source.